 No, we don’t recommend it.
 Wax paper tears easily and can burn, resulting in leaks and a ruined meal.
 Stick with parchment paper.

-Steamed Veggies in Parchment Parcels Recipe
+Steamed Vegetables in Parchment

-- 1/2 to 1 lemon, very thinly sliced into 8 rounds
+- 1/2 to 1 lemon very thinly sliced into 8 rounds

-- 5 to 8 ounces green beans, ends snapped off if desired
+- 5 to 8 ounces green beans ends snapped off if desired

-- 12 to 16 spears asparagus, ends snapped off (preferably spears that are slightly thicker than the green beans)
+- 12 to 16 spears asparagus ends snapped off (preferably spears that are slightly thicker than the green beans)